alanjding/RubikTreeLang/README.md

 RubikTreeLang is modeled somewhat after the Turing machine with one read-write head and a shiftable infinite memory tape.
 In this language, the read-write head and its functionality remain very similar to the Turing machine.
 However, instead of to a one-dimensional sequential memory, data is written to stickers on a virtual 2x2x2 Rubik's Cube.
 Each sticker cell contains an (unsigned) one-byte payload.
 Shifting the tape left and right is instead replaced with legal twists of the Rubik's Cube.

 Unfortunately, on a single 2x2x2 Rubik's Cube, we only have 24 slots of memory to work with.
 To remedy this, each sticker cell comes equipped with a potential reference to another 2x2x2 Rubik's Cube, complete with 24 more sticker cells with a payload and, \*gasp\*, potential references to yet more 2x2x2 Rubik's Cubes!
 We are left with a memory model with the same structure as a 24-way trie, but of course, going down the trie takes a bit of work.
 The presence of the trie makes it possible for the programmer to completely ignore cube twists and treat the memory tape as, simply, a 24-way trie.
-However, I would advise strongly against doing this, mainly because it makes the language uninteresting, but also horribly, disturbingly, wretchedly, and deathly space inefficient (a ___ byte overhead (assuming a JVM using a 16 byte class overhead, a 24 byte array overhead, and padding objects to the next highest multiple of 8 bytes) per byte of payload), as opposed to merely horribly space inefficient (an amortized __ byte overhead per byte of payload in the, uh, best case).
+However, I would advise strongly against doing this, mainly because it makes the language uninteresting, but also horribly, disturbingly, wretchedly, and deathly space inefficient (a 1,208 byte overhead (assuming a JVM using a 16 byte class overhead, a 24 byte array overhead, and padding objects to the next highest multiple of 8 bytes) per byte of payload), as opposed to merely horribly space inefficient (an amortized ~50 byte overhead per byte of payload in the, uh, best case).

 However, our tape is not yet "contiguous": there is no way for memory on one cube to move to another cube.
 As a result, the language supports an unsigned one-byte chunk of global storage accessible from any cube.
 Recall that the language only has one read-write head, so the global storage doubles as a way to support the arithmetic and enter-if-nonzero commands.
+It also exists for the programmer's convenience.

 ## Included Executables